ZabutonNage/Blog/docs/posts/2019/SafeAccess.md

 return new Proxy(lastProxyable, handler);
 ```

 There are three branches that all return a new `Proxy`.
 This means that in the next iteration we will still be in the _Safe_ context.
-The important difference is the object that we wrap in a `Proxy` before returning.
+The important difference is the object that we wrap in the `Proxy` before returning.

 Let's assume for now the user wants to access a valid property.
 The first condition evaluates to `false` and we skip to the second.
 We check if `nextVal` is of type `object`.
 This is important as `Proxy` cannot be applied to **primitives**!
 Now if the next value is an object, we can simply wrap it in another `Proxy` and carry on.
 That is the most trivial case.

 In case `nextVal` is NOT an object but a primitive, leading us to the third branch, we can't stick it in a `Proxy`.
 This would actually cause an exception!
 But one does not simply return a plain primitive and exit the _Safe_ context either.
 The end of the context would be unpredictable for the user and it would thus totally defeat the purpose of `SafeAccess`.

 The solution is the `lastProxyable` object.
-It is a regular object.
-Therefore we can put it in a `Proxy`.
+As it is just a regular object, we can put it in a `Proxy`.
 We use it as a container for a non-proxyable primitive.
 At the same time it indicates your last chance to call `map` or `fromSafe` and get a value before going invalid.

 That being said, let's take a look at the first branch.
 We can see that trying to access the next value from `lastProxyable` results in an invalid result.
 Remember that `lastProxyable` was defined outside the `get` trap and that we just passed it to a `Proxy` in the previous iteration. `o` is exactly that object so we can do a convenient check for referential equality.
 On all further attempts to access another property, `o` will be `invalid`.